hervegirod/fxsvgimage/README.md

  - Allow to use more than one transformation in the "transform" or "gradientTransform" attribute

 ## 0.5.5
- - Fix the text elements with tspan children not having their position set
+ - Fix the text elements with tspan children not having their position set if they have an x,y position

 # Usage
 Just calls one of the static `load` methods, for example: